NateEag/nateeag.com/pages/software/fermi-approximations.md

   software (currently Anki), so my decks are version controlled.
 I might lose my review history, but not the raw data I chose to learn and remember, if I organize it this way.

+  TODO Write formulas and constnats up using LaTeX, so they can render prettily.
 template: "cheatsheet.html.tmpl"
+spaced-repetition: yes
 ---

 ## Area Of Circle